 I-LABS Promotes Diversity, Equity, and Inclusion

 I-LABS supports the urgent need to promote social justice and create a more inclusive environment for children and families.
 To this end, I-LABS has created a series of Research Summaries to inspire new programs and policies and a series of Family Guides to help caregivers address issues of inequality with children.
-See the briefs here.
+See the briefs online.

 TIME Features I-LABS Research on Infant Altruism